Russia's Orthodox leader says feminism is very dangerous

 "Man turns his sight outward, he should work, make money.
 While a woman is always focused inwards towards her children, her home.
 If this exceptionally important role of a woman is destroyed, everything will be destroyed as a consequence - family and, if you wish, the homeland," he said.

-Kirill and Putin have both criticized a protest by the all-female Pussy Riot punk band last year that saw women dressed in colorful mini-skirts and balaclavas performing at the altar of Russia's most sacred Orthodox cathedral.
+Kirill and Putin have both criticised a protest by the all-female Pussy Riot punk band last year that saw women dressed in colourful mini-skirts and balaclavas performing at the altar of Russia's most sacred Orthodox cathedral.

 In their impromptu, noisy "punk prayer" they were calling on the Virgin Mary to rid Russia of Putin, an ex-KGB spy.